Q-1. What

 next decade.
 However, to replace

-60% of global oil and gas with WindFuels over the next 50 years may cost 40
+60% of global oil and gas with WindFuels over the next 50 years will cost

-trillion US$, but businesses will embrace it because it will be profitable and
+trillions of dollars, but businesses will embrace it because it will be profitable

 taxed at over $80/ton (or $300/ton-C).
 That would amount to $2T